qbrilliance/qristal/README.md

-# Quantum Brilliance SDK
+# Quantum Brilliance Qristal SDK

-The QB SDK is the QB software development kit for quantum computing.
+Qristal is the QB software development kit for quantum computing.

 ## Getting Started

-For the private beta release, the QB SDK can be installed directly from source or via a pre-built Docker image.
+QB Qristal can be installed directly from source or via a pre-built Docker image.
 The Docker image is provided in the container GitLab container registry associated with SDK repository.

 ### Docker